Mailman (City Letter Carrier)

 While driving the vehicle to make a delivery, another motorist points towards the back of your vehicle as if something is wrong.
 What do you do?

-Asked by jonathon over 9 years ago
+Asked by jonathon almost 10 years ago

 I believe I have been asked this exact same question before with the same wording on this website.
 Anyhow, if this happened, I'd proceed with caution.
 When I felt it was safe to do so, I'd park the vehicle and walk around it to make sure everything looked okay.
 If I was in an unsafe area, I may think that it's some kind of setup to get my vehicle to stop and I'd just keep driving.
 Your scenario doesn't seem like it would happen very often and I don't usually pay attention to the actual other motorists gestures.
 I have driven a few times without the back tailgate being properly latched down which could make for a hazardous situation.
 I probably would be glad if someone had pointed that out to me.

-Asked by the gf of a shady mailman almost 10 years ago
+Asked by Meela about 10 years ago